yugabe/QueryMutator/README.md

 ```

 QueryMutator matches properties by name, and tries to match the object types against each other.
 It works
 by recursively transversing the type graphs.
+Do _not_ try to mutate recursive data structures, as it might
+result in unwanted behavior!
+First and foremost QueryMutator should be used to map and mutate between an
+entity type and a DTO to reduce lots of boilerplate code to a single method call.

 Why not just use AutoMapper instead?
 ------------------------------------